The

 instruments in varying grades to meet your desires and, with advanced

 designs, to improve your ability.
-Beginning with my conservatory
+Throughout the entire range of

-models through the elite master models, you will see, feel, and
+the elite master models, you will see, feel, and hear the difference

 In addition to guitars, Woodsound Studio produces a line of fine